-Call 911 – The TV ads showing a snake around a person’s leg or a woman’s hair on fire are exactly on target in terms of the need for urgency if stroke treatment is going to work.
-If a stroke is happening or has just happened, call 911.
-Like, really, call 911 NOW, right away, immediately.
-Get the person to the closest Specialized Stroke Center Emergency Department.
-Those first super-valuable minutes can save their brain.
-The next few valuable minutes can save their life.
+The TV ads showing a snake wrapping around a person’s leg or a woman’s hair on fire are exactly on target in terms of the need for urgency if stroke treatment is going to work.
+If you think someone has just had a stroke call 911.
+This 911 call needs to be immediate, with no hesitation, no lost time.
+The person having a stroke needs to get to the nearest Specialized Stroke Center Emergency Department as quickly as possible.
+Those first minutes are unbelievably valuable and can make the difference between saving their brain or having their brain die, between life and death.

 Articles related to Stroke: